-§ 2-9D-21 PRE-AWARD COMPLIANCE PROCEDURES.
+§ 2-99A9B-21 - PRE-AWARD COMPLIANCE PROCEDURES.

 - (A) In all Solicitations for which a Goal has been established for Contracts, the City shall indicate its Goals and/or Subgoals for the use of MBEs/WBEs.
-All Solicitation and Contract documents for which a Goal or Subgoals have been established shall contain: 1) a description of this chapter and Program; 2) the requirements related to achieving the Goals or Subgoals; 3) if Goals or Subgoals are not achieved, the requirement of documentation of the Bidder's/Proposer's Good Faith Efforts, including the Good Faith Efforts of Minority Persons and Women Bidders/Proposers, to achieve the Goals or Subgoals.
-When the City has established Subgoals, Bidders/Proposers who do not achieve each of the Subgoals must document Good Faith Efforts to achieve the Subgoals that were not met. - (B) Achievement of Goals or Subgoals or documentation of Good Faith Efforts applies to every Contract for which Goals or Subgoals are established.
+All Solicitation and Contract documents for which a Goal or Subgoals have been established shall contain: 1) a description of this chapter and Program; 2) the requirements related to achieving the Goals or Subgoals; 3) if Goals or Subgoals are not achieved at the time the response is due, the requirement of documentation of the RespondentBidder's/Proposer's Good Faith Efforts, including the Good Faith Efforts of Minority Persons and Women RespondentsBidders/Proposers, to achieve the Goals or Subgoals.
+When the City has established Subgoals, RespondentsBidders/Proposers who do not achieve each of the Subgoals at the time the response is due, must document Good Faith Efforts to achieve the Goals or Subgoals that were not met. - (B) Achievement of Goals or Subgoals or documentation of Good Faith Efforts applies to every Contract for which Goals or Subgoals are established.
 The rules shall prescribe an accelerated and simplified procedure for Contracts solicited and awarded on an emergency basis.
+The

-The Bidder/Proposer shall submit a compliance plan detailing its achievement of the Goals or Subgoals or its Good Faith Efforts to meet the Goals or Subgoals.
-The MBE/WBE lists provided by the City to a Bidder/Proposer shall establish the minimum universe from which a Bidder/Proposer may solicit Subcontractors to meet the Goals or Subgoals.
-The compliance plan shall be due at the time set out in the Solicitation documents, which time shall not be less than four hours after the deadline for submission of Bids.
+RespondentBidder/Proposer shall submit a compliance plan detailing its achievement of the Goals or Subgoals or its Good Faith Efforts to meet the Goals or Subgoals.
+The MBE/WBE lists provided by the City to a RespondentBidder/Proposer shall establish the minimum universe from which a Bidder/ProposerRespondent may solicit Subcontractors to meet the Goals or Subgoals.
+For Construction, Tthe compliance plan shall be due at the time set out in the Solicitation documents, which time shall not be less than four hours after the deadline for submission of Bids.